archi-jusi/mini-project/README.md

 Everything is deployed using SAM (AWS Serverless Application Model) which is basically an extension of Cloudformation.

 Sam is really awesome!
-All the explanation is in a README.md in the associate directory for this project (lambda_api).
+All the explanation is in the file README.md in the associate directory for this project (project2-lambda_api).

 To get the list of EC2 instance in the current region, I'm using Lambda and Python.
-We can use jq to parse the json.
+We can use jq to parse the json result.

 The SAM Template will create a changeset and deploy: